+Instructor: Dr. Dan Clark Office: COHH 3115

+E-mail: daniel.clark@wku.edu

-Instructor: Dr. Dan Clark Office: СОНН 3115 E-mail: daniel.clark@wku.edu E-mail is by far the best way to reach me.
+E-mail is by far the best way to reach me.
 If you email me by 12pm on a weekday, I'll respond by 5pm that same day.
 If you email after that, it may be the next weekday.
 Exceptions to this policy will be communicated to you in advance of their occurrence.

 Course Hours: Online - At your leisure - but be careful!

-Office Hours: 1) Tuesdays and Thursdays from 11:00am-12:00pm CT; 2) by appointment; 3) by capture; 4) via Discussion Board and email on a very regular basis!
-I really only post the office hours listed in #1 because my department makes me post something.
-In reality, I'm available at a lot of times.
+Office Hours: By appointment.
+I'm available at a lot of times.
 Just email we and we'll find something that works!